COLLEGE OF EDUCATION & HUMAN SCIENCES

 Direct service and support to students is a key element when focusing on development of the next generation of successful science, technology, engineering, and math (STEM) leaders.
 Support for classroom educators that serve those students is also crucial.
 Read more…

-Nine teams from local high schools will work for weeks to design and build industrial-size robots in order to compete in Louisiana Tech’s inaugural FIRST Robotics Competition, hosted by the College of Education and SciTEC in the Doug and Sandra Boulware SciTEC Learning Lab.
+Nine teams from local high schools will work for weeks to design and build industrial-size robots in order to compete in Louisiana Tech’s inaugural FIRST Robotics Competition, hosted by the College of Education and Human Sciences and SciTEC in the Doug and Sandra Boulware SciTEC Learning Lab.

 The Louisiana Center for Afterschool Learning (LACAL) is a growing collaboration of local, regional and statewide organizations working together to improve the quality and access of afterschool, summer and youth programs.
 Louisiana’s network includes state agency leaders from the Louisiana Department of Education, the Louisiana Department of Children & Family Services, the Louisiana Workforce Commission, and the Office of Juvenile Justice, educators, afterschool providers, child care centers, youth development experts, faith- and community-based organizations, parents and youth.